Palmer – Alaska’s Best kept Secret

 Thanks for stopping in!

-Palmer served as a gateway to the Alaska interior for fur traders, trappers, gold miners and those wanting to live life on the frontier.
-In the 1880’s entrepreneur George Palmer established a trading post next to the Matanuska River.
+The townsite of Palmer served as a gateway to the Alaska interior for fur traders, trappers, gold miners, and those wanting to live life on the frontier.

-Our town site was designed in 1935 during the Great Depression as one of the 100 planned FDR New Deal “resettlement communities”.
-In May of that year, 204 families from Michigan, Minnesota, and Wisconsin (including one family from Oklahoma) were relocated to the Matanuska Valley in order to develop an agricultural community in what was then a Territory.
+Our townsite was designed in 1935 during the Great Depression as one of the 100 planned FDR New Deal “resettlement communities”.
+In May of that year, 203 families from Michigan, Minnesota, and Wisconsin were relocated to the Matanuska Valley in order to develop an agricultural community in what was then a Territory.
 Many of the structures built are now in a nationally recognized historic district.

 Palmer incorporated as a City in April 1951 and has been an Alaskan leader in community infrastructure development through the years, with many dedicated citizens giving caring thought to community needs and lifestyle amenities.